michalCapo/libro/README.md

 ## Recent Changes

-- The project sidebar now expands git projects into an inline worktree tree; clicking a project header toggles the tree and creating a worktree opens its parent automatically.
+- The project sidebar has been removed; projects and worktrees are now reached through a popup picker (`⌘ + N`).
 - `⌘ + G` creates a new worktree from the current branch and switches to it.
 - Command Palette exposes app and project actions, including saving the current strip, clearing saved reopen state, and reopening saved project apps.
 - Projects can save a strip explicitly, so you can restore a project's browser and terminal layout later with the save and reopen commands.